 Error Templates

-In v2.2 the error handler allowed the use a single JSON template to communicate errors to users (a default one is shipped with Tyk, it’s located in templates/error.json
+In v2.2 the error handler allowed the use a single JSON template to communicate errors to users (a default one is shipped with Tyk, it’s located in templates/error.json).

-header of the request is also checked, enabling the usage of different template formats, e.g. an XML template.
+As of v2.3 it is possible to use different templates for specific HTTP error codes.
+The content-type header of the request is also checked, enabling the usage of different template formats, e.g. an XML template.

 Use Cases